hamburgcodingschool/react-2020-11/homework/2020-11-20-session-6/pokemons-solution/README.md

-# Move the Cat
+# Pokemons

-* Add a mouse component and make it visible on the screen.
-* Add two more buttons to move around the mouse.
-* You should be able to move the mouse, and the cat one after another.

-Extra Tasks:
-* Show the mouse, and the cat at the same vertical position. (so they can be moved on top of each other)
-* Make the mouse disappear whenever it collides with the cat.
-* Let the mouse appear again at a random position after some time.
+1. Fetch up to 1000 Pokemons from https://pokeapi.co/.
+1. List them all.
+Use `<List />` therefore.
+It takes the pokemons list as property `pokemons`.
+1. While data is loading, a loading info should be shown to the user.
+1. Store the data to local storage and read it from local storage to initialize the `pokemons` state (if available).
+If no data is stored in the local storage, initialize it with an empty array.

+*--- Advanced, if you like ---*
+1. Add Routing for `<Details />`.
+As Router param the pokemon `name` is passed.
+1. Link all Pokemons in the `<List />`, to show more details `<Link to="/details/[name-of-the-pokemon]">...`
+1. Use the Router Param 'name' passed to the `<Details />`, to read the stored data of the Pokemon out of the Pokemons Array in local storage.
+1. Show the name, weight and height of the pokemon in the `<Details />`
 ---

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

-In the project directory, you can run:0
+In the project directory, you can run:

-### `yarn start`
+### `npm start`

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.